Chana Haouzi

 Chana is the founder of Architecture for Public Benefit, a design practice dedicated to solving the unique challenges of mission-driven organizations and nonprofits.
 She has worked with the Boston Public Library, More Than Words social enterprise, and youth-led organizations such as Aaron’s Presents and YouthBuild Boston.
 Chana was a Rose Fellow at the City of Boston’s Department of Neighborhood Development and developed innovative initiatives to increase housing affordability and access.
 Her projects included piloting the Additional Dwelling Unit ADU 2.0 program, streamlining the city’s permitting process, and supporting the department’s design review.
 Prior to her fellowship, Chana worked at Peter Rose + Partners where she led projects from design through to construction.
 With over ten years of professional and teaching experience, Chana has been collaborating with her students to push and question the boundaries of what design can do.

-Chana is a licensed architect and an active member of the Architecture Lobby and Women in Design.
-She is the recipient of the 2022 AIA Young Architects award which recognizes individuals who have demonstrated exceptional leadership and made significant contributions to the architecture profession early in their careers.
+Chana is a licensed architect, a Chicago Women in Architecture member, and an Association for Community Design board member.
+She is the recipient of the 2022 AIA Young Architects Award, which recognizes individuals who have demonstrated exceptional leadership and made significant contributions to the architecture profession early in their careers.
 She holds a Master in Architecture II from Harvard University, and a Master of Architecture and a Bachelor of Science in Architecture from McGill University.

 Education